adrtod/hasi/README.md

 Hierachical Adaptive Soft Impute
 ======================================

-HASI is an algorithm for low-rank matrix completion descibed in reference [1].
+HASI is an algorithm for low-rank matrix completion described in reference [1].

 It uses nonconvex nuclear penalties arising from a hierarchical sparsity inducing prior on singular values.